 No punitive measures - a ban on a legal entity (Candidate) from participating in public procurement - have been imposed, or it has already fulfilled it.

-For the Candidate, who is a legal person, the controlling legal person, as understood under Part 151 of Article 2 of the Law on Public Procurement, has not been convicted of a criminal offence within the last 5 years and this person does not have an unexpired or revoked conviction for the criminal offences specified in Paragraphs 1 and 2 of Part 1 of Article 34 of the Law on Public Procurement.
+For the Candidate, a shareholder with the right to represent and control, has not been convicted of a criminal offence within the last 5 years and this person does not have an unexpired or revoked conviction for the criminal offences specified in Paragraphs 1 and 2 of Part 1 of Article 34 of the Law on Public Procurement.

 The Candidate, by submitting the application, knows and understands that if this submitted declaration is false, in accordance with Article 28, Part 5, clause 1 or clause 2 of the LPPDSS, the submitted application / Decision / Proposal will be rejected.